Steve-Chapman/GetAndCleanData/README.md

        The files are available UCI Machine Learning Repository at the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-       From this, extract the listed files above and place then in the working directory with run_analysis.R Then run:
+       Extract the listed files above and place the in the working directory with run_analysis.R Then run:
           >source(run_analysis.R)
        to create the output file.